daip13/LPC_MOT/README.md

 # LPC_MOT
-This is the code for the paper "Learning a Proposal Classifier for Multiple Target tracking"
+This is the code for the paper "Learning a Proposal Classifier for Multiple Object tracking" in *IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2021.

 ![image](https://github.com/daip13/LPC_MOT/blob/master/images/framework.png)

+**Paper**:

 ## Setup
 1. Clone the enter this repository: